-5. Tragically, Mr. Floyd, Mr. Garner, and Ms. Taylor are far from the only Black men, women, and children who have unjustifiably been killed by law enforcement officers in recent years.
-This is true in Denver and across the country.

-6. Elijah McClain, twenty-three, was killed by Aurora police officers in August 2019 after walking down a street unarmed.
+- 5. Tragically, Mr. Floyd, Mr. Garner, and Ms. Taylor are far from the only Black men, women, and children who have unjustifiably been killed by law enforcement officers in recent years.
+This is true in Denver and across the country. - 6.
+Elijah McClain, twenty-three, was killed by Aurora police officers in August 2019 after walking down a street unarmed.
 De'Von Bailey, nineteen, was shot in the back and killed by Colorado Springs police as he ran from them in August 2019.
 David Baker, a thirty-two year old Navy veteran, was killed by Aurora police in December 2018 after officers discharged a Taser on him 11 times and held him face down for 90 seconds.
 Michael Marshall was killed by Denver sheriff deputies after asphyxiating on his own vomit while being restrained for 11 minutes.
-Marvin Booker was killed in 2010 by Denver sheriff deputies who shocked him with a Taser, put him in a sleeper hold and hit him with nunchucks as they pinned him to the floor.1 suffering a severe spinal injury in a Baltimore Police Department van.
+Marvin Booker was killed in 2010 by Denver sheriff deputies who shocked him with a Taser, put him in a sleeper hold and hit him with nunchucks as they pinned him to the floor.1 - 7.
+Tony McDade, thirty-eight, was fatally shot by a member of the Tallahassee Police Department on May 27, 2020.
+Laquan McDonald, seventeen, was fatally shot on October 20, 2014, by a Chicago police officer.
+Freddie Gray, twenty-five, died on April 19, 2015, a week after suffering a severe spinal injury in a Baltimore Police Department van.
 Aiyana Stanley-Jones, a seven-year-old, was shot and killed, in her home, in a raid by the Detroit Police Department, on May 16, 2010.
 Botham Jean, twenty-six, was fatally shot in his apartment by an off-duty officer of the Dallas Police Department, on September 6, 2018.
-Michael Brown, eighteen, was fatally shot by a police officer, in Ferguson, Missouri, on August 9, 2014.
-Yvette Smith, forty-seven, was fatally shot by a sheriff's deputy, in Bastrop County, Texas, on February 16, 2014.
+Michael Brown, eighteen, was fatally shot by a police officer in Ferguson, Missouri, on August 9, 2014.
+Yvette Smith, forty-seven, was fatally shot by a sheriff's deputy in Bastrop County, Texas, on February 16, 2014.
 Alton Sterling, thirty-seven, was fatally shot on July 5, 2016, by an officer in the Baton Rouge Police Department.
 Walter Scott, fifty, was shot and killed by a North Charleston police officer on April 4, 2015, after being stopped for a nonfunctioning brake light.
 Tamir Rice, a twelve-year-old, was killed on November 22, 2014, by a Cleveland police officer.
 Philando Castile, thirty-two, was fatally shot during a traffic stop on July 6, 2016, by a police officer from St. Anthony, Minnesota.
 Stephon Clark, twenty-two, was shot and killed in the back yard of his grandmother's house on March 18, 2018, by two officers of the Sacramento Police Department.2